 This type of web hosting, as the name suggests, means that you are NOT sharing the server with any other customer.
-You have that machine to your own disposal (source: Web Hosting Break).
+You have that machine to your own disposal (source: Web Hosting Reviews List).
 You are the lone occupant.
 Think of it as a free standing house in a village.
 You have the freedom to install whatever you want and you can access the root of the server.

 There are dedicated servers that are unmanaged (you are in full control of everything that happens in it, no tech support is on call for you) and there are the managed ones (someone does the set up and tweaks for you).

 Prefer being in 100% control of the content and the applications within the server.